-College buildings or campus spaces may not be used to raise funds for individuals or organizations except for officially recognized college projects or organizations that have obtained approval from the President of his /her designee.
-(Policy 2.2) The complete policy and procedures can be found at http://sccnc.edu/policies-procedures/solicitation/.
+College buildings or campus spaces may not be used to raise funds for individuals or organizations except for officially recognized college projects or organizations that have obtained approval from the president of his /her designee.
+(Policy 2.02)

+The complete policy and procedures can be found at Fundraising and Solicitation.